yet-another-static-site-generator/yass/docs/user/quickstart.md

 ## <a name="quickstart"></a>Quick start

-1. To create NewSite project, type in console `./yass create NewSite`.
+1. To create NewSite project, type in console `./yass createnow NewSite`.
 This will create skeletal project in directory `NewSite`.
 2. Inside newly created directory `NewSite` you can find file *index.md*, which later will be main page of the site and *site.cfg* which contains all basic